andy0530/ECS171-Final-Project/README.md

  For our logistic regression model we first run a general model with all of our feature excepting `'reservation_status_Canceled', 'reservation_status_Check-Out','reservation_status_No-Show'`.
 Our y-intercept is `is canceled` and our X is the rest of the features.
  In this case the data was split in to both training and testing data with a 80:20 ratio.

-From the this general logistic regresion model we got an accuracy of 81%. we run a p-value test where at significance 0.05 we would find which have actual correlation in predicting the if a booking is cancel.
-From this test we find that
+Then using all of our variable we run a logistic model on with our train data.
+The logistic regression model was 1000 iteration and it run a 'newton-CG' algorithm.
+We as well create a classification report to get the accuracy of the model.

+`picture 1 `

+ Once we run our model we run our loss function to find our error.
+We as well run the same model with k-folds of 7 splits to make sure we are correct on our accuracy.

+`picture 2 besides picture 3`

+After running our model since we find by looking at our scatter plot that some of the variable may not been contributing to the result we decide to run a p-value test to find the if we can drop some of the variables and improve our model.

+`picture 4`

+At significance 0.05 we find that we fail to reject the null hypothesis for the variables below.

 * `arrival_date_month`
 * `arrival_date_week_number`